marcinwiacek/requestor/readme.md

 Written in Java Script using nodeJS (=speed, available code, no problems with onboarding in some companies, support for all important features, etc.).

+# Goals
+* Creating simple app, which will provide all important technical elements for fast starting and making testing requests (without bla, bla, bla)
+* Avoiding stupid, annoying actions in such software (user should be focused on this, what should be done, not on tool itself)
+* Providing support for modern elements like HTTP/2

 # TODO
+wrong IDs after copy TC to other TC

 drag & drop
 new created elements with drag & drop